-So what happens is that we first meet for an initial assessment for about an hour.
+So what happens is that we first meet for an initial assessment.
 This is really where I am making sure that the Counselling I can offer you both is right and appropriate for you.
 If I feel that this is not the case we would discuss this and I would suggest other therapies or counselling that might be more useful and appropriate for you.
 It might be that further assessment, after our first initial meeting is needed.
 In this case I would see you both individually for one session and then a further session together to decide whether Couple Counselling is a right way forward for you.

 ONGOING COUNSELLING SESSIONS

 At the start it is preferable to have weekly sessions, although I am very aware of the impact on finances too.
 Later, we can then discuss having fortnightly sessions as this sometimes also allows more time to reflect what has been talked about and complete any homework too!

 Once you start counselling sessions, you may find it very emotionally draining.
 Please know that this is normal however I feel that it is something important for you to know.
 I look forward to working with you both and supporting you in a safe, kind and empathetic therapeutic space.
 Coming to Counselling allows you a space, place and time to reflect on your life journey so far, working in the here and now but hopefully moving towards the future having had the benefit of counselling to empower you.

 I look forward to working with you and supporting you in a safe, kind and empathetic therapeutic space.
 Please if you have any questions, contact me either at firstname.lastname@example.org or on my mobile (0798) 1261526

 Family & Work Relationships